smussenden/spring20-data-journalism/README.md

 *Major Assignment Milestones | Due by Sunday at 11:59 p.m.*

-* Data acquisition project | Draft of public records request(s) due by Sunday and link to Google spreadsheet contact log.
+* Data acquisition project | Draft of public records request (or requests) and link to Google spreadsheet contact log.
 * Story Discussion Project | Forum Post 2 | Post links to your completed memo (as a Google Docs link), Slide deck (as a Google Slides link), Discussion questions (as a Google Docs link).

 #### Week 6 - Mar.
 3